luonghc021201/RE-VC/README.md

 0. Clone this repository
 0. Install python requirements.
 Please refer [requirements.txt](requirements.txt)

+## Noise augmentation (Optional)
+Enhance the dataset by augmenting noise using [this repository](https://github.com/Sato-Kunihiko/audio-SNR).
+However, noise-augmented audio is only utilized as input for the WavLM model.

 ## Training and Inference Exmaple
 ```sh
 ## Training Example